polkadot-fellows/xcm-format/README.md

 Operands:

-- `assets: MultiAssets`: The assets which are to be claimed.
+- `assets: Assets`: The assets which are to be claimed.
 This must match exactly with the assets claimable by the origin of the ticket.
-- `ticket: MultiLocation`: The ticket of the asset; this is an abstract identifier to help locate the asset.
+- `ticket: Location`: The ticket of the asset; this is an abstract identifier to help locate the asset.

 Kind: *Command*